NanArtist/direpack/docs/dicomo.md

 Diverse (co-)moment statistics
 ==============================

-This class implements (co)-moment statistics, covering both clasical product-moment statistics, as well as more recently developed energy statistics.
+This class implements (co)-moment statistics, covering both classical product-moment statistics, as well as more recently developed energy statistics.
 The `dicomo` class also serves as a plug-in into `capi` and  `ppdire`.
 It has been written consistently with `ppdire` such that it provides a wide range of projection indices based on (co-)moments.